 Mercury's Treads or Ionian Boots of Lucidity

 If you see the enemy team does not have a lot of CC and AP then I'd go for Ionian Boots of Lucidity.
 If you are worried about CC and AP then pick up the Mercury's Treads.
 If I decide on Mercury's Treads and I'm not having problems with magic damage and crowd control I won't always complete these right away.
-Sometimes I will just pick up the Boots of Speed and then go for Guinsoo's Rageblade.
+Sometimes I will just pick up the Boots and then go for Guinsoo's Rageblade.
 Other boots like Ninja Tabi or Berserker's Greaves are also viable choices but very situational.
 All around Mercury's Treads are probably best so you have some magic resist and are not getting CC'ed out of team fights but the Ionian Boots of Lucidity allow you to spam your abilities much quicker, which are your main source of damage.

 An obvious and easy pick.
 All of the attributes on this item help all of your abilities and it's relatively cheap making you quite powerful in midgame fights.
 Irelia uses lots of abilities so the stacks build fast.